 IMPORTANT: All DMPs require a firmware upgrade for Release 6.2.

 Verify whether your DMPs require a firmware upgrade and follow the steps in the corresponding modules of this guide to upload and install the required version(s) for your Cisco Vision Dynamic Signage Director release.

 Note: If this is the initial upgrade of your system to Cisco Vision Dynamic Signage Director Release 6.2 software, a new firmware upgrade and configuration for the firmware is required.
 Follow the steps in Upgrading the DMP Firmware.

 Rebooting the DMPs

-- If this is the initial upgrade of your system to Release 4.1 and you have just performed a DMP firmware upgrade, then the DMPs have already rebooted and this step is not needed.
+■If this is the initial upgrade of your system to Release 6.2 and you performed a DMP firmware upgrade, then the DMPs already rebooted.
+Do not reboot the DMPs.

 To verify the system runtime on the DMP, see Verifying Media Players, Groups, and Zones in the Management Dashboard.